acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/standalonelectricarcfurance.md

 ## [Overview](@id "eaf_overview")

 In Macro, EAF represents standalone electric arc furnace steelmaking facilities.
-In these plants, scrap steel or direct reduced iron (DRI) is processed into crude steel in electric arc furnaces.
+In these plants, steel scrap is processed into crude steel in electric arc furnaces.
 These assets are specified via input files in JSON or CSV format, located in the assets directory, and are typically named with descriptive identifiers such as scrap_eaf.json or scrap_eaf.csv.

 ## [Asset Structure](@id "eaf_asset_structure")

 An EAF plant is made of the following components:
 - 1 `Transformation` component, representing the DR-EAF (with and without CCS).
 - 6 `Edge` components:
-    - 1 **incoming** `Feedstock Edge`, representing the supply of the feedstock, either scrap or DRI.
+    - 1 **incoming** `SteelScrap Edge`, representing the supply of steel scrap.
     - 1 **incoming** `Electricity Edge`, representing the supply of electricity.
     - 1 **incoming** `NaturalGas Edge`, representing the supply of natural gas.
-    - 1 **incoming** `CarbonSource Edge`, representing the supply of metallurgical coal. **(minimal amount added to adjust the carbon content of the steel)**.
+    - 1 **incoming** `CarbonSource Edge`, representing the supply of carbon source. **(minimal amount added to adjust the carbon content of the steel, the carbon source can be metallurgical coal, charcoal, etc.)**.
     - 1 **outgoing** `CrudeSteel Edge`, representing the crude steel production.
     - 1 **outgoing** `CO2 Edge`, representing the CO2 that is emitted.